Hueytown High School: History

 The first Hueytown High School began classes on February 25, 1921, with students who had transferred from Bessemer High School.
-Creation of the high school was long championed by W. R. Copeland, who had for many years been Principal of Hueytown Grammar School and later an Assistant Superintendent of Education for the Jefferson County School System.
+The creation of the high school was long championed by W. R. Copeland, who had for many years been Principal of Hueytown Grammar School and later an Assistant Superintendent of Education for the Jefferson County School System.
 Hueytown High would be one of six new high schools (along with Powderly, Jones Valley, West Jefferson, Warrior, and Mortimer Jordan) in the Jefferson County system around that time.
 Minor High School followed in 1922.
 That first Hueytown High School had an enrollment of just 66 students with 25 seniors in the first graduating class that followed in 1922.
 Mr. Harley F. Gilmore was named the first principal and athletic director by the school board on May 6, 1920, nine months before the first classes began.
-He was paid an initial annual salary of 2,400 dollars.
+He was paid an initial annual salary of $2,400.
 He would serve as principal from 1920 until his retirement in 1956.
-His thirty-six year tenure as principal is the longest in school history.
+His thirty-six-year tenure as principal is the longest in school history.
 He was commonly referred to as "Professor Gilmore" and the school's original football stadium (built in 1933) was named in his honor.
-Prior to his being named Principal, he had been the Superintendent of the Athens City School System.
+Before his being named Principal, he had been the Superintendent of the Athens City School System.
 Only six teachers served on the original staff with Mr. Gilmore.

 Subjects available in those early years included French, Latin, chemistry, mathematics, and history.
 Home economics was offered for girls and manual arts (woodworking) for the boys.

 In 1957, enrollment had reached 1,273.
 From 1921 through 1958, the school operated with grades 9-12.
 The next year when the school relocated to its Dabbs Avenue campus, it served only grades 10-12.
 The old building then became Pittman Junior High School (serving grades 7-9) and continued in that capacity until May 1970.
 The school continued to be only Sophomore through Senior classes until the fall of 1991 when the Freshmen class (9th grade) was transferred from Pittman Jr. High School and the school has remained four grades since.